-- 1. Draft approval.
 The thesis must be approved by each member of the Thesis Committee.
 Approval can consist at this stage of either a signature on the title page, or verbal approval of the text of the latest thesis draft.
-It is the student's responsibility to ensure communication among all members of the Thesis Committee as to the approval status of the other members. - 2.
-Exit seminar.
+It is the student's responsibility to ensure communication among all members of the Thesis Committee as to the approval status of the other members.

+2. Departmental Exit Seminar.
 The student must present a public departmental seminar on the results of their research before a final draft can be accepted.
-The exit talk can be scheduled after the thesis draft is approved.
-The student must arrange to reserve a room for the exit talk with the Geology Graduate Program Assistant (GPA), ensuring that she is aware that the exit talk is taking place, and where and when.
-The exit talk should be presented during the academic year, if possible. - 3.
-Final approval.
-Final acknowledgment of completion of all M.S. degree requirements is required by all members of the Thesis Committee in the form of a signature on the title page.
-Both the GPA and the Chair of the Geology Graduate Program must be notified once all signatures have been obtained, following completion of the exit talk.
+The seminar can be scheduled after the thesis draft is approved.
+The student must arrange to reserve a room for the seminar with the Graduate Program Coordinator (GPC), ensuring that she is aware that the seminar is taking place, and where and when.
+The seminar should be presented during the academic year, if possible.

+Final acknowledgment of completion of all M.S. degree requirements is required by all members of the Thesis Committee in the form of a signature on the title page after your exit seminar.
+Both the GPC and the Chair of the Geology Graduate Program must be notified once all signatures have been obtained, following completion of the exit seminar.